-VP Education is responsible for representing all Plymouth students, both Undergraduate and Postgraduate, in relation to their academic experience.
+VP Education is responsible for representing all students, Undergraduate, Postgraduate, mature and international, in relation to their academic experience.
+They work collaboratively within the Sabbatical Officer team to run campaigns and projects to help improve the student experience.
 They lead on the development of the academic representation system and work to support Course Reps and School Reps.

-vp activities & development
+vp activities